 Although both parties may agree about getting divorced and on some or most of the pertinent issues that will need to be addressed when proceeding with a divorce, it does not mean they will necessarily agree on every issue.
 When this is the case each party can seek out legal counsel to help with mediation to create a fair and equitable uncontested divorce settlement agreement to be presented to the courts.
 As long as both parties are in full agreement with the terms of the divorce the courts will almost always approve the divorce.

 In contrast, a contested divorce is when neither party can come to an agreement about items like child custody or support, property division, spousal support, and other such issues and they must present their opposing sides in front of a judge to render a verdict.
 Contested divorces can become quite expensive since they involve court costs and other legal fees.
-If facing a contested divorce it is always best to seek experienced legal counsel near you who understand Arizona divorce law.
+If facing a contested divorce, it is always best to seek counsel from an experienced Arizona divorce lawyer near you who understand Arizona divorce law.

 Most people looking to end a marriage are hoping to get things resolved as quickly as possible.
 They want to be able to move on with their lives and start fresh.
 If you’re looking for an easy divorce in Arizona or a quick divorce in Arizona, an uncontested divorce is the easiest option when it comes to dissolving a marriage and letting both parties go their separate ways.
 Some of the advantages and reasons people may choose an uncontested divorce include:

 How Long Does An Uncontested Divorce Take In Arizona?